Nevelito/activenow_zadanie_rekrutacyjne/README.md

-# Task Menager dla ActiveNow
+# Task Menager for ActiveNow

 ## 🛠️ Technologies